-As part of this project she’d love to talk with anyone who fancies a chat about their experience on the buses, good or bad.
-Michelle is looking for stories about your journeys to work, sightseeing and getting out with friends.
-Whatever your connection to accessing London double-decker buses.
+As part of this project, she’d love to talk with anyone who fancies a chat about their experience on buses – good or bad.
+Michelle is looking for stories about your journeys to work, sightseeing, going out with friends, or whatever your connection to accessing London double-decker buses.

 Inspiration drawn from conversations will translated into a series of collages released online and archived at the London Transport Museum.
-Participants are asked to get involved and get a copy of the art work.
-To kick things off there will be as a series of doorstep interviews.
+Participants who are chosen to be involved will get a copy of the art work inspired by their experience.
+To kick things off, there will be a series of doorstep interviews.

-Michelle will come to you and conduct a short informal interview chat outside your residence or chosen public place nearby, whichever you prefer.
-Following Covid guidelines there will be recording equipment which has a long reach to maintain the two meter distance.
-Masks, individual hand sanitiser and antibacterial wipes will also be provided.
+Michelle will come to you and conduct a short informal interview and chat outside your residence or chosen public place nearby, whichever you prefer.
+Following COVID guidelines, there will be recording equipment with a long reach to maintain the two meter distance.
+Masks, individual hand sanitisers, and antibacterial wipes will also be provided.

-If you’d like to chat with Michelle we’d love to hear from you, please select at least 3 options from the below link.
-We will only need one session and this won’t take more than 1hr, probably much less.
-Thank you and we look forward to meeting you soon!
+If you’d like to chat with Michelle, we’d love to hear from you!
+Please select at least 3 options from the below link.
+We will only need one session and this will most likely take less than one hour.
+Thank you; we look forward to meeting you soon!

-Fany getting involved?
-Let us know by signing up here.
+Fancy getting involved?
+Please let us know by signing up here.

-You can also read more abut the project from Disability Arts Online.
+You can also read more about the project at Disability Arts Online.